jspohler/watchcall/README.md

    ```bash
    npm start
    ```
-   The application will open in your browser at http://localhost:3000
+   The application will open in your browser at http://localhost:3003

-## API Endpoints
-- GET `/api/test`: Test endpoint that returns a welcome message